App Volumes architecture

 A detailed discussion of network requirements for App Volumes is outside this guide's scope.
 However, your network infrastructure design should accommodate network traffic between the App Volumes management components and network bandwidth consumption between the target endpoint and the delivery of App Volumes Packages and Writable Volumes.

-Network port requirements have been provided under each App Volumes Platform in their respective network design considerations section.
+Network port requirements have been provided under each App Volumes platform deployment model in their respective network design considerations section.

 Security recommendations